lukso-network/lsp-bridge-HypLSP7/README.md

 ## Architecture & Workflow

-### Ethereun -> LUKSO
+### Ethereum -> LUKSO

 ![Ethereum to LUKSO bridge flow](./assets/flow-ethereum-lukso-hashi-bridge.png)

 **on Ethereum chain**

-1. User transfer ERC20 token to Hyp Collateral contract.
-The token is locked in the collateral contract.
+1. User transfer ERC20 tokens to [`HypERC20Collateral`].
+This locks the tokens in the collateral contract.
-2. Hyp Collateral contract call `Mailbox` to pass the message.
+2. `HypERC20Collateral` contract call [`Mailbox`] to pass the message.
+3. The `Mailbox` calls:
-3. `Mailbox` call Default Hook (created by Hyperlane) and Hashi Hook (created by CCIA team).
+   3.1. the default Hook (created by Hyperlane),
+   3.2. and the Hashi Hook (created by CCIA team).
-4. Hashi Hook dispatch the token relaying message from Yaho contracts.
+4. Hashi Hook dispatch the token relaying message from `Yaho` contracts.

+> In the architecture diagram above:
+> - The `Yaho` contracts handle the dispatching and batching of messages across chains.
+> - The `Yaru` contracts ensures that the messages are properly executed on the destination chain by calling relevant functions like `onMessage`.

 **Off chain**

-4. Hashi relayer (managed by CCIA team) will listen to event from Yaho contracts and request the reporter contracts to relay token relaying message.
+5. Hashi relayer (managed by CCIA team) listen for events from `Yaho` contracts and request the reporter contracts to relay token relaying message.
-5. Hashi executor (managed by CCIA team) will listen to event from each Hashi adapter contracts and call Yaru.executeMessages.
-This step will check whether the Hashi adapters agree on a specify message id (a threshold number of hash is stored), and set the message Id to verified status.
+6. Hashi executor (managed by CCIA team) listen to event from each Hashi adapter contracts and call `Yaru.executeMessages`. **This step checks whether the Hashi adapters agree on a specify message id** (a threshold number of hash is stored), and set the message Id to verified status.
-6. Validator (run by Hyperlane & LUKSO team) will sign the Merkle root when new dispatches happen in Mailbox.
+7. Validator (run by Hyperlane & LUKSO team) will sign the Merkle root when new dispatches happen in Mailbox.
-7. Hyperlane relayer (run by Hyperlane team) relays the message by calling Mailbox.process().
+8. Hyperlane relayer (run by Hyperlane team) relays the message by calling Mailbox.process().

 **on LUKSO chain**

-8. When `Mailbox.process()` is called, it will check with Multisig ISM (includes Hashi ISM), whether the message is signed by validators & verified by Hashi ISM.
-If so, it will mint hypERC20 token to the receiver.
+8. When [`Mailbox.process(...)`](https://github.com/hyperlane-xyz/hyperlane-monorepo/blob/3d116132b87d36af9576d6b116f31a53d680db4a/solidity/contracts/Mailbox.sol#L188-L197) is called, it will:
+  8.1. check with Multisig ISM (includes Hashi ISM), whether the message is signed by validators & verified by Hashi ISM.
-9. For compatibility, LSP7 wrapper need to be created to mint LSP7 token to the user.
+  8.2.
+If so, it will mint [HypLSP7](./src/HypLSP7.sol) tokens to the receiver.

 ### LUKSO -> Ethereum